grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 >}}

 Vertical grid intersections are the same as horizontal grid intersections, just rotated 90°.
-In vertical grid intersections the *width* between our "ray extensions" is the constant while the *height* is created from the angle of the ray.
+In vertical grid intersections the *width* between our "ray extensions" is constant while the *height* is created from the angle of the ray.
 Like last time, I'm going to skip ahead and define our variables for you.

 $$ \Delta W = \begin{cases} 1 &\text{if } \pi/2 > \theta > -\pi/2 \text{ (facing right)} \\\ -1 &\text{if } 3\pi/4 > \theta > \pi/2 \text{ (facing left)} \end{cases} $$